LinuxCommandLibrary

 PARAMETERS

-Retrieves the value of a specified configuration key.
+Retrieves and displays the value of a specific configuration key.

 DESCRIPTION